History of Xbox in Timeline

 Xbox 360 250GB Slim Console - (Renewed)

-On June 13, 2016, Microsoft announced the Xbox One S at E3 2016, which featured a smaller form factor, as well as support for 4K video and HDR.
+On June 13, 2016, Microsoft announced the Xbox One S at E3 2016, featuring a smaller form factor, 4K video support, and HDR.

 In fall 2016, a white-colored special edition of the Xbox One Stereo Headset was released.